Erlan Sairov: Mäjilis career

 Erlan Sairov has been a deputy of the Mäjilis since 15 January 2021, through the Amanat party list.
 From February 2022, to 19 January 2023, he has been a member of the Jaña Qazaqstan parliamentary group (lit.
 'New Kazakhstan').

-As deputy of the 7th Parliament, he was a member of the Committee on Foreign Affairs, Defense and Security of the Mäjilis from 2021 to 2023.
-As deputy of the 8th Parliament since 2023, he is a member of the Committee for Social and Cultural Development.
+As deputy of the 7th convocation of the Mäjilis of the Parliament of Kazakhstan, he was a member of the Committee on Foreign Affairs, Defense and Security of the Mäjilis from 2021 to 2023.
+As deputy of the 7th convocation since 2023, he is a member of the Committee for Social and Cultural Development.

 Since February 2022, Sairov has been the Deputy Chairman and member of the Presidium of the Nur Otan party faction in the Mäjilis.

+Controversies

 During his Mäjilis career, Sairov has been known as a relatively controversial figure.
 In November 2022, he was seen spitting on the ground during a live interview, for which he was fined.
 In June 2023, while reminding the Parliament of the rising prices in Kazakhstan, he remarked that now banyas were visited less often by Kazakhstanis, adding himself to the category.
+This went viral and was criticised as unparliamentary.

+In November 2025, the theatre showing of the comedic film Ruyñ Kım? was abruptly ended only a week after the premiere.
+This came shortly after Sairov's negative remarks regarding it in Parliament.
+Sairov viewed the comedy about the different Kazakh tribes as divisive, and harshly criticised it.
+The studio Tiger Films commented that the movie's closing was voluntary, but remarked that the movie was aimed to be satirical.